Bank's Broadbent says economic pain has purpose

 "You might have worried recently that people would begin to lose faith in that target but, by and large, that has not happened," he said, according to the paper.

-The former Goldman Sachs economist succeeded arch-hawk Andrew Sentance on the BoE's nine-man rate-setting body earlier this year.
+The former Goldman Sachs economist succeeded arch-hawk Andrew Sentance on the Bank's nine-man rate-setting body earlier this year.

 (Reporting By Alessandra Prentice; Editing by Gary Hill)